EBIvariation/variant-remapping/README.md

 - [x] Create a command line version
 - [x] Calculate % of remapped variants
 - [ ] Support for indels
-- [ ] Find a way to extract new assembly accession so it's not required as input?
+- [ ] Find a way to extract new assembly accession so it's not required as input? or just use new assembly file name?
+- [ ] Decide what to do in the case of new REF allele being the same as the variant allele (was A > G on old assembly, now is G > G on new assembly)